 When the economizer is activated during a freecooling call only, using any of the previously mentioned modes, a 0-10v analog signal will be sent to the economizer actuator.
-The actuator will then open and close the damper blades to maintain a supply air temperature of 55°F. If the economizer is active during optimized cooling mode, the actuator will maintain a mixed air temperature of 55°F. When the supply/mixed air temperature increases, the damper will open and when the mixed air temperature decreases, the damper will close.
+Regardless of economizer only, or optimized cooling mode, the actuator will then open and close the damper blades to maintain a supply air temperature of 55°F. During optimized cooling mode, the damper blades will be limited to a max output of 60%.
+When the supply/mixed air temperature increases, the damper will open and when the mixed air temperature decreases, the damper will close.